 Q. What is the repayment tenure of supply chain finance?

 Ans.
 The repayment tenure of supply chain finance is 12 months (yearly renewable) or may exceed depending on business requirements.

-Q. What are the types SME loans for Supply Chain Finance?
+Q. What are the types of SME loans for Supply Chain Finance?

 Ans.
-SME loans for supply chain finance include factoring of receivables, and dealer financing, vendor financing and rent receivable financing.
+SME loans for supply chain finance include factoring of receivables, dealer financing, vendor financing, and rent receivable financing.

 Q. How is the interest rate calculated and finalized by the company providing supply chain finance?

 Ans.
-The interest rate is calculated on the basis of daily’s utilization of credit limit.
+The interest rate is calculated on the basis of the daily utilization of the credit limit.

-Q. How much limit can a business avail from Supply Chain Finance?
+Q. How many limits can a business avail from Supply Chain Finance?

 Ans.
 The limit depends on the business requirements, strong financial history or stability, creditworthiness of business and business existence or establishment.